xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 ##### default solvent candidate list (default_solv_candidate.json)

-A list of solvent cas and name dictionaries, serving as candidates (also called "solvent pool" in the previous version.)
+A list of solvent CAS and name dictionaries, serving as candidates (also called "solvent pool" in the previous version.)

-Take one entry as an example:
+Example entry:

 ```
 {